biowonks/PFQL/README.md

 PFQL exposes two classes: PFQLStream and PFQLService

 The PFLQStream is a `Transform` stream that wraps the PFQLService for convenience.
 The constructor takes a set of matching rules that should describe the protein family of interest.
 For example, if the protein family of interest is the chemotaxis scaffold CheW, a possible rule would be `match all sequences that has only one CheW domain, as defined by Pfam 30 database`.
 In reality, the `FQLStream` can process multiple protein families definitions at once and therefore, the constructor takes an array of set of matching rules, each set for protein family.
+The rules must be initiated with the method `.initRules`.
 The output is the same information as the input plus a field `FQLMatches` with the indexes of the set of rules that this particular protein matches.

 To learn more about how to setup rules, check out the [manual](manual.md)